 An “Overlay” is a graduation requirement that is fulfilled by completing an approved course.
 This requirement “lays over” the GE and major programs, because an Overlay course may be lower division or upper division and may also satisfy a GE or major requirement.
 Thus, the student should not need to take additional courses to meet the Overlay requirements.
 Please consult with your academic advisor to plan your coursework for your Overlay requirements.

-A minimum of 9 semester units of coursework is required in courses that are linked to three of the University’s Institutional Learning Outcomes: Diversity Overlay, Social Justice Overlay, and Sustainability Overlay.
+A minimum of 9 semester units of coursework (3 units for each Overlay) is required in courses that are linked to three of the University’s Institutional Learning Outcomes: Diversity Overlay, Social Justice Overlay, and Sustainability Overlay.

 After completion of a course designated as fulfilling the Diversity Overlay requirement, students will be able to: